Time-dependent Hierarchical Dirichlet Model for Timeline Generation: EXPERIMENTS

 \subsection{Evaluation Metrics}

 We adopt ROUGE toolkit (version 1.5.5) for performance evaluation.
-The timeline quality is measured by counting the number of overlapping units, such as N-gram, word sequences and word pairs between candidate timeline CT and the ground-truth timelines GT.
+The timeline quality is measured by counting the number of overlapping units, such as N-gram, word sequences and word pairs between candidate timeline CT and the ground-truth timeline GT.
 Several automatic evaluation methods are implemented in ROUGE and each of the methods can generate scores of recall, precision and F-measure.
-Take ROUGE-N as an example:

-where $N$ denotes the length of N-grams, $Cnt_{match}(gram_N)$ is the maximum number of N-grams co-occurring in a candidate timeline and the reference timelines.
-In this paper, we only report ROUGE-F measure scores: ROUGE-1-F, ROUGE-2-F and ROUGE-W-F, where ROUGE-W-F is based on the weighted longest common subsequence and the weight W is set to be 1.2.
-Part of reference timelines in ROUGE evaluation are downloads from Wikipedia\footnote{http://www.wikipedia.org/}, while others are manually generated by using Amazon Mechanical Turk\footnote{http://mturk.com}.
-As for Turk, 16 Turkers are involved in this work.
-For each epoch.
+Reference timelines in ROUGE evaluation are manually generated by using Amazon Mechanical Turk\footnote{http://mturk.com}.
+Workers were asked to generate reference timelines for news at each epoch in 30 words and we collect 2432 timelines in total.